OnePointGlobal/OnePoint-Global-Mobile-App-SDK-Android/README.md

 ## License

-OnePoint-Global-Mobile-App-SDK-Android is available under the MIT license.
-See the LICENSE file for more info.
+OnePoint-Global-Mobile-App-SDK-Android is open source and available under the terms provided in the <a href="http://resources.onepointglobal.com/sdk-license/home">OnePoint Global Software License Agreement</a>